777arc/textbook/content/sync.rst

 .. image:: ../_images/time-sync-output2.svg
    :align: center
    :target: ../_images/time-sync-output2.svg
+   :alt: A python simulated signal with a slight frequency offset

 It might be hard to see, but the time sync is still working just fine.
 It takes about 20 to 30 symbols before it's locked in.
 However, there's a sinusoid pattern because we still have a frequency offset, and we will learn how to deal with it in the next section.